 Remnants of war are still taking thousands of lives

-Leftover landmines and explosives currently threaten almost a third of the world’s countries.
-In 2018, explosive remnants of war caused 6,897 casualties, of which the vast majority (71%) were civilians and over half of those children.
+Leftover landmines and other explosives currently threaten almost a third of the world’s countries.
+In 2018, landmines and explosive remnants of war caused 6,897 casualties, of which the vast majority (71%) were civilians and over half of those children.

-Giant pouched rats are too light to detonate landmines but very quick at finding them.
+African giant pouched rats, nicknamed HeroRATs, are too light to set off detonate landmines but very quick at finding them.
 When integrated into conventional mine clearance methods, such as survey, machines, and deminers with metal detectors, the use of these hero rats has been proven to significantly speed up landmine detection, helping return safe land to vulnerable communities as quickly and cost-effectively as possible.

 Global tuberculosis is still impacting millions